ap

 Skip to content

-Colorado wildfires: New fire forces evacuations on Colorado’s Western Slope
+Colorado wildfires: Evacuations lifted as fire on Colorado’s Western Slope is contained

 A wildfire burns near Grand Junction on Colorado's Western Slope on Tuesday, June 23, 2026.
 (Photo provided by the Grand Junction Fire Department)